rafaelholland/rafaelholland/README.md

 <p align="left">
   Hi everyone, my name is Rafael Holland, I'm an IT student at Bandtec Digital School.<br>
-  I'm currently studiyng <strong>Python, Java and SQL</strong>, and AWS for cloud, in order to change my career to become a Data Engineer.<br>
+  I'm currently studiyng <strong>Python, Java and SQL</strong>, and AWS for cloud, in order to change my career to become a Back-end engineer.<br>
   Nowadays I'm a front-end intern working with <strong>React and Javascript</strong>.
 </p>